100 FACES: STREET PORTRAITS BY JAMIYA WILSON

 Admission to the exhibition is free but you will need a ticket.
 Get yours through Eventbrite by clicking “Get Tickets”.
 And feel free to bring a guest or two!

 Support future projects by making a donation.
 It’s very much appreciated and know that even the smallest contribution makes a big difference!

 The constant hustle required for living in a place like New York City can make us somewhat oblivious or even dismissive of those around us.
 If the city is new to you, you may marvel at the sheer amount of people.
 But over time, you get used to it and it all becomes commonplace.
 You begin to ignore it.
 Especially if you’re a local.
 Large crowds of people seem to blur together as if part of the scenery.
 No longer people, but another obstacle in the way of your daily commute or rush to the coffee shop.

 100 Faces is my humble attempt to get people to stop for a moment and consider that stranger.
 That person across from you on a busy street or sitting inches away on a park bench.
 They’re more than just another face in the crowd.
 But someone with hopes and dreams, family and friends; someone who has probably lived a life you’d never believe.

 I only spent a few minutes with each person, stopping to take 3-5 quick photographs.
 They presented themselves as they saw fit with minimal direction.
 We shared a laugh, discussed our places of origin, and said goodbye.
 These small moments humanized an individual who only seconds ago was unknown to me.
 Someone I’d probably pay little mind otherwise.
 Once you get to know a person, even in passing, something changes.
 You hope things work out for them.
 You start to care.
 At least I did.

 Upon viewing these images, I hope you feel the same.
 Ponder the story of each person and the journey they’re having or have had.
+Consider the common humanity that unites us all.
 Perhaps doing so will make us kinder to one another.